 Two day workshop in Vermont — Thursday, August 23 & Friday, August 24, 2018 — at Vermont Association For The Blind And Visually Impaired, 130 Austine Drive, Brattleboro, Vermont 05301.

-You will learn strategies for nurturing curiosity and confidence in young travelers as well as how to use cutting edge technology with students/clients of all ages.
+You will learn strategies for nurturing curiosity and confidence in young students, students with multiple disabilities and students who are ready to take on the world!
+This session will focus on how to use cutting-edge technology for O&M purposes with students/clients of all ages and abilities.

-Technology topics will include an introduction to VoiceOver, accessible maps, GPS apps, functional daily living skill apps, activities to create digital O&M cheat sheets and an exciting new technology that incorporates iBeacons to provide O&M information and accurate positioning for indoor navigation.
+Technology topics will include an introduction to VoiceOver, accessible maps, GPS apps, functional daily living skill apps, and activities to create digital O&M cheat sheet.

 PDPs, CEs, ACVREP, CTLEs

-This workshop is being supported by a generous grant from Reader's Digest.
+This workshop is being supported by a generous grant from Reader's Digest Partners for Sight Foundation.

 Participants will learn: